THE KINSELLA CABIN

 (front row) Estelle, Emily (Lawrence's wife), Luitgartis, and Mary.

 The William Kinsella farm located across the Little Canteen Creek Valley.
 It was the Alfred Kinsella farm later and is now one of the greens, on the site of the Stonewolf Golf Course, in Fairview Heights.
-Note, the well in the foreground and the tool shed/garage to the left.
+Note, the well in the foreground and the tool shed/garage to the right.
 The barns and hog lots were about 100 yards behind the house.
 The old Devil's Hole mine was located on this property, next to the B + O tracks.

 This picture shows the exterior after the siding had been removed and the roof had been completed.
 Most of the chinking had been removed at this point and the building had to be braced from the inside to keep it from swaying.